coffeemancy/jetsoftime/README.md

 ## USAGE

 Windows users can directly run `randomizergui.exe` in the 'randomizergui.dist' directory.
-For other platforms, users should run `python3 randomizergui.py` in the 'sourcefiles directory'.
+For other platforms, users should run `python3 randomizergui.py` in the 'sourcefiles' directory.
 Python >=3.8 is required and can be obtained for free at https://www.python.org/downloads/.
 Most users will best by served by using the online generator at https://www.ctjot.com.

 ## Credits
 Most contributions can be seen in the commit history, but special thanks go: